SaiPavanKiran/Water_Remainder_App/README.md

         - On the **left side**, you will find individual activity cards.
     - **Top-left corner**: A back button to return to the home screen.
     - **Top-right corner**: A small notice from the developers 😉.

+## Known Issues

+- The app may send reminders with a delay of two to three minutes or at irregular intervals on some devices.
+- The app may not work correctly on some devices, especially those running Android 12 and 12.1.

 ## 🛠️ Troubleshooting